-Japan: Yoshihide Suga replaces Shinzo Abe as prime minister
+Japan: Yoshihide Suga elected new prime minister, will replace Shinzo Abe

 Suga, the son of a strawberry farmer, won the leadership contest of the ruling Liberal Democratic Party on Monday by 377 votes.